 How are the Investor and IPO Market Looking After Tariffs?

 The investors in India are having a really tough time in the market, as well as IPO filings in general.
 Investors and promoters are hesitant and holding back, which is highly affecting the valuation process.
 The uneven situation of our Indian currency with its dollar counterpart for months has forced investors to pull money from the Indian market.
-On the other hand, the stringent norms and governance by the SEBI, the lack of FII participation and the lack of private players in the infrastructure building have led to sluggish IOP filings.
+On the other hand, the stringent norms and governance by SEBI, the lack of FII participation and the lack of private players in the infrastructure building have led to sluggish IPO filings.

-According to Mohit Gulati, the CIO and managing partner of ITI Growth Opportunities Fund, the tariffs have been affecting the US, India and other countries that are engaged in international trade.
+According to Mohit Gulati, the CIO and managing partner of ITI Growth Opportunities Fund, the US Tariffs have been affecting the US, India and other countries that are engaged in international trade.
 This has led IPOs to pause their activities and wait for the market to stabilise.
 However, in India, the first quarter saw positive growth in valuation, where many IPOs entered the market at a premium valuation.
 The average gain was up to 30% for the investors.

 How Can Indian Companies Find Opportunities in a Disruptive Market?

 A few weeks ago, Trump issued reciprocal tariffs on many countries in order to encourage local manufacturing.
 India was also hit with a 26% tariff, which immediately caused chaos and confusion in the industry.
 However, currently the US has paused the high tariff and limited it to 10% for 90 days.
-This has given the market a chance to re-strategise its position in the global trade.
+This has given the market a chance to re-strategize its position in the global trade.

 However, the impact can be felt in four major sectors that trade with the US.
 The gems and jewellery industry is highly popular in the US.
-Moreover, many MSMEs depend on the industry for supplying and manufacturing.
+Moreover, many Indian MSMEs depend on the industry for supplying and manufacturing.
 The concern comes not in the form of tariffs but in a potential recession in the US that can lower the demand for such goods.

 What about the Industries that are Impacted?
 Are there Opportunities?